What Happens When an Ontario Court Drops Criminal Charges?

 What Does It Mean When Criminal Charges Are Dropped in Ontario?

-When criminal charges are dropped — formally referred to as a withdrawal of charges — the Crown Attorney advises the court that the prosecution will not proceed.
-This ends the criminal case entirely.
+— the Crown Attorney advises the court that the prosecution will not proceed.
+This ends the criminal case for that charge.

-Importantly, a withdrawal is not the same as an acquittal or a stay of proceedings.
-There is no trial, no finding of guilt or innocence, and no sentence.
-The legal effect is immediate: the accused is no longer subject to the court’s jurisdiction for that charge.
+There is no trial, no finding of guilt or innocence, and no sentence when charges are withdrawn before trial.
+The legal effect is immediate: the accused is no longer subject to the court's jurisdiction for that charge.

-From a practical standpoint, this means:
+From a practical standpoint, a withdrawal means:

-No further court appearances
+No further court appearances for that charge

-No risk of conviction
+No risk of conviction on that charge

-No criminal record arising from the charge
+No criminal record arising from that charge

 However, while the court process ends, the legal and administrative consequences of an arrest may still require careful handling, which is discussed later in this article.